How To Remove Green Algae From A Wood Deck

 If you’re looking for alternative algae cleaning solutions, here are a few suggestions:

 - Moss and algae removal products: There are quite a few different products on the market that are designed specifically to remove moss and algae from decks.
-Many of these products allow you to “wet it and forget it”, but tend to be more expensive than DIY cleaning solutions.
+Many of these products allow you to “wet it and forget it” but tend to be more expensive than DIY cleaning solutions.

 - Hydrogen peroxide: Another cleaner you probably already have in your home is hydrogen peroxide.
 However, it’s important to understand that hydrogen peroxide alone won’t kill algae growth – instead, it creates a foamy surface that helps lift the algae away from the surface, making it easier to scrub away.